 6. pH Stabilization:

-Calcium carbonate acts as a pH stabilizer in paint formulations.
+Calcium acts as a pH stabilizer in paint formulations.
 It helps maintain the desired pH range, preventing acidity or alkalinity that could potentially affect the paint’s performance, stability, or color development.

 7. Environmental Benefits: